Wholesale ChannelOperator playbook

 The Faire + POS integration closes one seam: the data-entry step of getting Faire product data into your inventory system after placing an order.
 Everything that happens after the order goes out is still manually managed.

 Supplier replies and order changes.
-Even on Faire, brands communicate order exceptions: a product is backordered, a colorway sold out and a substitution is available, shipping is delayed.
-These communications come through Faire's messaging interface or directly by email.
-They do not automatically update your purchase order.
-They do not automatically revise your inventory expectation.
-The operator reads the message and decides what to do — then manually updates whatever systems should reflect the change.
+Even marketplace orders can produce exceptions: a product is backordered, a colorway sold out and a substitution is available, shipping is delayed.
+These communications may come through Faire's messaging interface or directly by email.
+If they do not update the operator's living PO, receiving expectation, and accounting context, the operator still has to decide what changed and update the relevant systems.

 Receiving and inventory reconciliation.
 When a Faire order arrives, the physical receiving check — what was ordered, what actually showed up, what's missing or damaged — happens in your stockroom, not in Faire.
 The POS product sync imports catalog data; it does not close the receiving loop.
 Inventory should update to reflect exactly what was received, with any discrepancy from the original order surfaced before the invoice is filed.
 That is a separate workflow Faire does not run.

 Accounting handoff.
 A supplier bill needs to reach QuickBooks or Xero, matched to the correct purchase order, with receiving-confirmed quantities and prices, supplier identified, and COGS classified correctly.
-Faire does not push bills to your accounting system.
-That step still happens manually.
+The accounting workflow still needs to be connected to the final received order state, not only the marketplace order.

 Statistical replenishment.
 When should you reorder?
 How much?
-Faire gives you a catalog to browse when you're ready to buy; it does not calculate what to order, weighted for your actual demand pattern, lead time, and safety stock targets.
+Faire gives you a catalog to browse when you're ready to buy; broader procurement still needs recommendations weighted for actual demand pattern, lead time, and safety stock targets.
 The right replenishment model uses the SBC framework to classify each SKU's demand pattern — smooth, intermittent, erratic, or lumpy — and applies the appropriate forecast method.
-For non-smooth demand (the majority of specialty retail long-tail SKUs), the Syntetos–Boylan Approximation corrects the systematic over-estimation bias in simpler intermittent-demand methods.
+For many non-smooth long-tail SKUs, the Syntetos–Boylan Approximation corrects the systematic over-estimation bias in simpler intermittent-demand methods.
 The safety stock formula accounts for both demand variability and lead-time variability: z × √[(lead_time × σ²_demand) + (avg_demand² × σ²_lead)].
-None of this runs in Faire.
-And even if it did, the demand signal needs to come from your POS — from all channels — not just from what you've ordered through Faire.
+The demand signal needs to come from your POS and sales channels, not only from what you have ordered through Faire.

 The procurement gap, made concrete